Vexera/documentation/docs/FAQ.md

 ### How do you use +autorole?
 For information about autorole, please visit our [documentation about autoroles](/docs/autorole).

-### How can I let my friends use commands they do not have permission to?
+### How do I use the built-in permission system?
-For information about permissions, please visit our [documentation about permissions](/docs/permissions).
+For information about the built-in permission system, please visit our [documentation about permissions](/docs/permissions).

 ### How do I limit Vexera to a specific role?
 First, setup a role, if there is not already one.<br/>